FOGProject/fog-docs/docs/management/printer-management.md

     >     > printer exists in printer management but is not assigned to
     >     > a host, it will remove the printer if it exists on the
     >     > unassigned host.
 It will add printers to the host that are
-    >     > assigned. i.e. if you don\'t want users connecting their own
+    >     > assigned. i.e. if you don't want users connecting their own
     >     > usb printers and only having access to the printers

 ## Adding New Printers